JimmyJ-D/MechaCar_Statistical_Analysis/README.md

 ![ttest_lot2](https://github.com/JimmyJ-D/MechaCar_Statistical_Analysis/blob/main/images/ttest_lot2.png)

 The lot 2, T Test produced a p-value of 0.6072.
 The p-value is above our significance level of 0.05 percent.
-Therefor, we do not have sufficient evidence to reject the null hypothesis, and the two means are statistically similar.
+Therefore, we do not have sufficient evidence to reject the null hypothesis, and the two means are statistically similar.

 Lot 3